lena-ye/excel-data-merger-by-date/README.md

 Hi there, welcome to the Excel Data Merger project.

-When I was doing a final assignment for my high school Stats course, I needed every day's step count for at least 365 days.
+When I was doing a final assignment for my high school's AP Stats course, I needed every day's step count for at least 365 days.
 I found an app to enter a year's data into an Excel file for me.
 However, there was a huge problem.
 Each day's step count was a distribution of steps across several time intervals, so the entire sheet consisted of tens of thousands of rows.